dsebastien/modernWebDevBuild/README.md

 * gulp check-js-quality: check JavaScript code quality
 * gulp check-js-style: check JavaScript code style

-You can run the `gulp -T` command to see the list of available tasks.
-Check the commands section below for more details about the available tasks.
+You can run the `gulp -T` command get an visual idea of the links between the different tasks.

 ## Build dependencies